 The best source of information is the horse's mouth, the Social Security Administration (SSA), and a good way to get information from the SSA is at its website: www.ssa.gov.

 Even if you're not too close to retiring, you can get a record of your Social Security earnings history detailed year by year, as well as estimates of the benefits that you may qualify for, now or later.
 You'll simply need to fill out Form SSA-7004, which also goes by the name "Request for Social Security Statement."
 You can access an electronic version of this form online at the SSA website, or you can call the SSA at 800-772-1213.

-At the very least, it's interesting information and can facilitate a stroll down memory lane as you recall your salaries of yesteryear.
+At the very least, it's interesting information, and it can facilitate a stroll down memory lane as you recall your salaries of yesteryear.
 You may also run across some errors, which you can work on getting fixed.